arminc/arminc.github.io/_posts/2010-10-14-how-to-android-2-2-on-galaxy-s-without-odin-or-kies.md

 **Clockwork recovery:** it is not permanent it just loads the recovery in to ramdisk, it means when you exit the recovery reboot and then come back to recovery again you will see stock one again!

 STEP 1:
 Rename the recovery zip to update.zip and upload it to your phone on the SDCARD.
-Now upload the rom as well, you don&#8217;t need to rename it.
+Now upload the rom as well, you don't need to rename it.

 STEP 2:
 Turn off your phone